AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 With AnyChart you can place axes to any side if the chart, all you need to do is to adjust position with `orientation()` method of **yAxis** or **xAxis** instances.

-Positioning depends on plot type and inversion of axes, you will find list of all possible positining and inversion settings in Axes Positioning.
+Positioning depends on plot type and inversion of axes<!--, you will find list of all possible positining and inversion settings in Axes Positioning-->.

 ```
   chart.xAxis(0).orientation('top');